yarnpkg/website/_posts/2016-12-01-lockfiles-for-all.md

 based on the changes that they have made as a way to communicate them.

-Users of packages should typically welcome minor and patch versions but should be weary of major versions as they could break your code.
+Users of packages should typically welcome minor and patch versions but should be wary of major versions as they could break your code.

 Version ranges are a way of specifying which types of changes you want to accept and which versions you want to prevent.
 These version ranges then